ALA Bill of Rights

 2. The replacement fee is the price listed in the item record.
-In addition, a $5.00 processing fee per item will be added to cover the cost of shipping and handling, processing and staff time.
-The $5.00 processing fee may be waived in extenuating circumstances.
 Once paid, the item(s) then becomes property of the patron.
 Should any lost, stolen, damaged, billed or otherwise unreturned item(s) be returned to the library, staff will make a reasonable effort to contact the patron who paid for the item and hold the item for up to two (2) weeks.
 The Library will not refund money for lost and paid items.

 4. When receiving in-person payment for material(s) belonging to other libraries, Library staff should complete the form “Reimbursement Form for Other Libraries’” found both in the staff filing cabinet and on the eiNetwork Members’ Page under “Forms and Applications” and forward the money to the owning library within 30 days.
 If paying by check, the patron must make out the check to the owning library.
 An owning library will determine if the patron may purchase a replacement copy; many libraries do not offer the replacement option.
 If the item(s) belong to another library, the item(s) should be marked LOST & PAID and the billed amount waived.

 Obtaining a Library Card